nhorro/videoanalytics/README.md

 Typical functional blocks of a video analytics application are described in [2].
 Some  examples are:

-- **Dynamic masking**:	Blocking a part of the video signal based on the signal itself, for example because of privacy concerns.
+- **Dynamic masking**: blocking a part of the video signal based on the signal itself, for example because of privacy concerns.
-- **Motion detection**:	Motion detection is used to determine the presence of relevant motion in the observed scene.
+- **Motion detection**: motion detection is used to determine the presence of relevant motion in the observed scene.
-- **Object detection**:	Object detection is used to determine the presence of a type of object or entity, for example a person or car.
+- **Object detection**: object detection is used to determine the presence of a type of object or entity, for example a person or car.
 Other examples include fire and smoke detection.
-- **Recognition**: Face recognition and Automatic Number Plate Recognition are used to recognize, and therefore possibly identify, persons or cars.
+- **Recognition**: face recognition and automatic number plate recognition are used to recognize, and therefore possibly identify, persons or cars.
-- **Tamper detection**: Tamper detection is used to determine whether the camera or output signal is tampered with.
+- **Tamper detection**: tamper detection is used to determine whether the camera or output signal is tampered with.
 - **Video tracking**: Video tracking is used to determine the location of persons or objects in the video signal, possibly with regard to an external reference grid.
 - **Object counting and event triggering**: activating alarms or registering events when an object enter or leaves a region of the video signal.